Gettysburg College Data & Information Overview

 Student Loan Debt

 How Much Money Do Gettysburg Graduates Make?bachelor's degree recipients from Gettysburg make around $56,100 per year during the early years of their employment.
-This is good news for future Gettysburg graduates since it is 38% more than the average college graduate's salary of $40,800 per year.
+That's great news for Gettysburg students since it is 41% more than the average college graduate's salary of $39,802 per year.

 Location of Gettysburg College